| The article in the

 Jerry Solomons (E33) has a special reason for reviewing the

-It took him several years to write and as you can imagine, a great deal of research.
+book… "The book Marching Off To War is written by my brother-in-law and fellow cab driver Marc Alexander.
+It tells the story of the men listed on the Chigwell Village War Memorial who were killed in the Great War of 1914 - 1918. | It took him several years to write and as you can imagine, a great deal of research.
 It follows the journey of those 42 men from Chigwell Village in Essex, who left their homes, families, friends and jobs to fight in the First World War.
 Given the passage of time and information available from press cuttings and the National Archives, some stories are more conclusive than others, but all are interesting.
-Taking |
+Taking | the war in

 context, Marching Off To War enables the reader not only to